guosamuel/progressing-forward-front-end/README.md

 ![Edit Task Form Shown](https://github.com/guosamuel/progressing-forward-front-end/blob/master/READMEphotos/11.%20Edit%20Task%20Form%20Shown.png)

-All text fields will be auto-populated with its current text when the edit task form is shown.
+All text fields will be automatically populated with its current text when the edit task form is shown.

 ***_Editing the task via task percentage is how a project percentage changes.
 The project percentage is the average of all its respective task percentages._***